-Although this smoothie is with broccoli, it is not green.
-Therefore, you can literally mask broccoli’s
+Although this smoothie is with broccoli, it is not green, as it is the case for my Green Kale Pineapple Smoothie.
+So you can literally mask broccoli’s

 Why broccoli is good for you?

 Broccoli is a superfood which is loaded with fiber, minerals, vitamins C and K. It has lots of calcium, folic acid, and potassium.
 Furthermore, it is one of the best sources of sulforaphane – an antioxidant with powerful anti-inflammatory effects.
-And this component is created when you eat raw broccoli.
+And this component is created when you eat these raw green florets.

 Why blueberries are good for you?